 As a LEADer, you will have the opportunity to:

-- Earn a B.A. and J.D. in six years
+- Earn a bachelor's degree and a law degree in six years

 - Be guaranteed admission to KU Law after your junior year, provided that you meet the admission requirements